AlexBrandes/js-neural-networks/README.md

 #Simple Perceptron Network
 ==================

 This single layer Neural network is set up to learn how to recognize the number 4 in the provided data set, though you could train it to recognize any number/character/shape if you adjust the training data set.
-View the demo here [demo here](http://fouretch.com/projects/neural-networks).
+View the [demo here](http://fouretch.com/projects/neural-networks).

 ###How it works